makrai/notes/belinkov19-anal-neur-lang-survey-tacl.md

 * Giulianelli+ (2018)
   * predicted number agreement from RNN hidden states and gates at different time steps
-  * intervened in how the model processes the sentence by changing a hidden activation based on the difference between the prediction and the correct label.
+  * intervened in how the model processes the sentence by changing a hidden activation based on the difference between the prediction and the correct label
-    * This improved agreement prediction accuracy, and the effect persisted over the course of the sentence, indicating that this information has an effect on the model.
+    * This improved agreement prediction accuracy, and the effect persisted over the course of the sentence, indicating that this information has an effect on the model
     * hE, they did not report the effect on overall model quality, e.g. perplext
 * causal inference may shed new light on some of these questions
 * different classifiers
   * usually a simple classifier, such as logistic regression
   * deeper classifiers lead to
     * overall better results, but do
     * not alter the respective trends when comparing models or components (Qian+ 2016b; Belinkov, 2018)
     * tasks requiring more nuanced linguistic knowledge gain the most (Conneau+ 2018)